Azure-Samples/migrate-javaee-app-to-azure-training/step-05-setup-github-actions/README.md

   push:
     branches:
       - master
+      - main
   workflow_dispatch:

 env:
-  WEB_APP: your-webapp-name   # Replace with your JBoss site's name
+  WEBAPP: your-webapp-name   # Replace with your JBoss site's name
   GROUP: your-resource-group  # Replace with the resource group containing your JBoss EAP site
   SCRIPTS_DIR: 3A-postgresql  # Replace this with 3B-mysql or 3C-sql if you used MySQL or SQL